nishavp/react-basic/README.md

 - npm install (as all details are mentioned in package-lock.json)

 To build development app
-- npx parcel index.html
+- npx run start or npm run

 To build production app
-- npx parcel build index.html
+- npm run build